Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

 To summarize, the interdisciplinary analysis of EOS constraints from HIC experiments and multi-messenger astrophysics shows remarkable agreement between the two, and provides important information to constrain the nuclear EOS at supra-saturation densities.
 Going forward, it is important that both statistic and systematic sources of uncertainty for HIC experiments are further improved.
-For example, the impact of choosing different Quantum Molecular Dynamics (QMD) models when analyzing HIC experiments needs to be further investigated (see Fig.~\ref{fig:S0_gammaasy}), and advancing HIC experiments to probe higher densities, above 2-3$\ns$, will be key.
-Combining the latter with a reduction of experimental uncertainties, data from HICs has great potential to provide complimentary EOS information, bridging nuclear theory and astrophysical observations.
-In the next few years, the ASY-EOS-II~\cite{russotto2021symmetry} and Compressed Baryonic Matter~(CBM) Experiments~\cite{Ablyazimov:2017guv} at the upcoming Facility for Antiproton and Ion Research (FAIR) at GSI will provide a unique opportunity to study nuclear matter at densities probed in the core of neutron stars and their mergers, and might detect new phases of QCD matter at high densities.
-Together with experiments at the Rare Isotope Beam Facility (RIBF) at RIKEN in Japan and the Nuclotron-based Ion Collider fAcility (NICA) in Russia, the robust combination of experimental HIC constraints and astrophysical observations has the potential to revolutionise our understanding of the EOS.
+For example, the impact of choosing different quantum molecular dynamics models when analysing HIC experiments needs to be further investigated (Extended Data Fig.~\ref{fig:S0_gammaasy} and \ref{fig:sensitivity_curves}), and advancing HIC experiments to probe higher densities, above 2-3$\ns$, will be key (Extended Data Tab.~\ref{tab:expolratory_table}).
+Combining the latter with a reduction of experimental uncertainties, data from HICs have great potential to provide complimentary EOS information, bridging nuclear theory and astrophysical observations.
+In the next few years, the ASY-EOS-II and Compressed Baryonic Matter experiments at the upcoming Facility for Antiproton and Ion Research at GSI will provide a unique opportunity to study nuclear matter at densities probed in the core of neutron stars and their mergers, and might detect new phases of QCD matter, possibly involving hyperons and, ultimately, the transition to a deconfined quark matter phase at the highest densities (see, for example, refs.~\cite{Orsaria:2019ftf,Brandes:2021pti}).
+Together with experiments at the Rare Isotope Beam Facility at RIKEN in Japan and the Nuclotron-based Ion Collider Facility in Russia, the robust combination of experimental HIC constraints and astrophysical observations has the potential to revolutionize our understanding of the EOS.